Slyzingbergi/Automated-trading-forex-with-AI/my-paper.md

 I used the data "change" to confirm Figure 1,2 that it affects the price.
 I will explain "change" data in the Feature Transformation and Engineering topic.
 I think it can loop through the Data Exploration Visualization process and Feature Transformation Engineering process.
+And found that the average "change" value of the next 4 hours after the needle was about 0.180
 # Feature Transformation and Engineering
 I will describe each of the features that I am taking from this step.
 1."time" I transform time value to 2 class, 0 is mean  low volume time and 1 is high volume time.(Refer from Figure 1,2)